CarolHuffm/CMPACarol/content/index.md

 ---
 title: Template for Knowledge Base Docs Websites
 ---
-## The index page
+## Stained Glass Making

 This is the index page (`content/index.md`) of your knowledge base docs.
 It serves as the home page for your website.

 ## Editing pages

 You can edit this index page by opening the `content/index.md` file (found in the `content/` folder) in a Markdown-specific app or any text editor.

 For many people, editing Markdown files with user-friendly interfaces, linking, themes, and

 ### Obsidian (free)